ldemailly/depgraph/README.md

 2.  **Build/Run:**
     ```bash
     # Run directly (uses the module context)
-    go run . <owner1> [owner2]... > dependencies.dot
+    go run . [flags] <owner1> [owner2]...

     # Or build the binary
     go build
-    ./depgraph <owner1> [owner2]... > dependencies.dot
+    ./depgraph [flags] <owner1> [owner2]...
     ```

 ## How it Works

-1.  **Initialization:** Parses flags (`-noext`, `-use-cache`, `-clear-cache`, `-topo-sort`), sets up GitHub client, initializes or clears the cache system based on flags.
+1.  **Initialization:** Parses flags, sets up GitHub client, initializes or clears the cache.
-2.  **Repository Listing:** For each specified owner (org or user), lists public repositories using the appropriate GitHub API (trying org first, then user on 404).
-Uses caching if enabled.
+2.  **Repository Listing:** Lists public repositories for each owner (org/user), using caching.
-3.  **Filtering & `go.mod` Fetching:** For each non-archived repository (including forks), attempts to fetch the content of the `go.mod` file using the GitHub API (with caching).
+3.  **Filtering & `go.mod` Fetching:** Fetches `go.mod` for non-archived repos (including forks), using caching.
-4.  **Parent `go.mod` Fetching (Forks):** If a repository is a fork, attempts to fetch the full repository details (cached) to get the parent repository info.
-Then attempts to fetch the `go.mod` from the parent repository to get the original module path (used for labeling).
-This call is also cached.
+4.  **Parent `go.mod` Fetching (Forks):** Fetches parent repo details and `go.mod` (cached) to find the original module path for better fork labeling.
-5.  **Parsing:** Parses the fetched `go.mod` files to extract the module path and direct dependencies.
-Stores module info (path, repo path, fork status, original path, owner, dependencies).
+5.  **Parsing:** Parses `go.mod` files for module path and direct dependencies.
-6.  **Node Inclusion Logic:** Determines the final set of nodes (`nodesToGraph`) to include based on fetched data and the `-noext` flag.
-Includes non-forks, qualifying forks (referenced by or depending on non-forks), and optionally external dependencies.
+6.  **Node Inclusion Logic:** Determines the final set of nodes (`nodesToGraph`) based on fetched data and the `-noext` flag (non-forks, qualifying forks, optional external).
+7.  **Cycle Detection & Refinement:** Builds a reverse dependency graph and uses Kahn's algorithm to find nodes with remaining dependencies (potential cycles).
+Iteratively refines this set to include only nodes that are depended upon by other nodes within the set, identifying the core cycle members.
-7.  **Output Generation:**
+8.  **Output Generation:**
-    * If `-topo-sort` is **true**: Performs a topological sort (Kahn's algorithm on the reversed dependency graph of included nodes) to determine update levels (leaves first).
-Prints the levels and nodes (custom formatting for forks) to standard output.
-Warns on standard error if cycles are detected.
+    * If `-topo-sort` is **true**: Performs Kahn's algorithm on the reversed graph.
+Prints acyclic levels first.
+Groups all refined cycle nodes into a single `Level N (Cycles):`.
+Continues Kahn's for remaining nodes depending on previous levels or the cycle level.
-    * If `-topo-sort` is **false** (default): Generates the dependency graph in DOT format and prints it to standard output.
-Assigns node colors (based on owner index and fork status) and labels (custom formatting for forks).
-Edges are labeled with versions.
+    * If `-topo-sort` is **false** (default): Generates DOT output.
+Nodes are colored by origin/type.
+Nodes in refined cycles get red borders.
+Edges between cycle nodes are red and thicker.

 ## Future Ideas